Ellen Zinn recounted the story of her parents’ lives and their retreat from post war Europe.

 Cherry Hill resident Ellen Zinn, born in 1946 in Warsaw, Poland, was only 4 years old when her family immigrated to the United States.

 Zinn recounted the story of her parents’ lives and their retreat from post-war Europe as she spoke to a group of sixth-grade students at Mt.
-Laurel’s Hartford School this week as part of a series provided by the Jewish Community Relations Council.
+Laurel’s Hartford School last week as part of a series provided by the Jewish Community Relations Council.

 Zinn told students about growing up in New York with her brother and sister as “2G,” or second-generation Holocaust survivors, which she described as a somewhat “schizophrenic” upbringing, mixing fear of authority with a mandate to help those without power to help themselves.

 “It can happen here, he (Zinn’s father) warned us time and time again.
 You grow up a little freaked out with feelings of being powerless in the face of so much hate and evil,” Zinn said.
 “On the other hand, you felt like you could do anything, accomplish anything, because they accomplished the impossible — they survived.”

 Zinn’s father, born in Warsaw in 1910, was living in Paris when Nazi Germany invaded his homeland in 1939.

 As he was forced to return to Poland, he became trapped in the infamous Warsaw Ghetto, where he became a runner and member of the resistance, sneaking out through sewers to bring food and supplies to those still trapped inside.